alvarogarcia7/blog_source/source/_posts/2015-12-03-desksurfing-survival-tips.markdown

 ## Suspend the judgment

   * The less you bring up as defense, the more knowledge can enter your realm
+  * Take notes of everything you can, as long as it doesn't interfere your main activities, so you can retrospect about it later.

 ## Explain your expectations